I'm on a flight from Boston to New York and the flight is bumpy as hell.

 If we go down, what happens to my business?

 I have a plan in place, but everyone named in that plan is on this flight!
-We have insurance in place; if I die, Nicole and Ashley get control of a payout that will allow them to hire a new CEO.
+We have insurance in place; if I die, Nicole gets control of a payout that will allow them to hire a new CEO.
 Then, when my daughter, Gabby, is old enough, if she wants to take over the company at that point, she can.
 If not, my share goes to my wife and then my kids.
 But Nicole and Ashley are sitting on the plane to my left, my wife, Jill, is on my right, and my kids, Gabby and Mike, are behind me.
 If we all go down, what happens to the company?

 We have key employee Insurance, so there would be money available to replace all three of us.
 But who makes that decision?
 My entire succession plan is seated right next to me.
 And there’s no one else in line.
 Even I don’t know exactly where that leaves us, other than with a giant mess!
 This is the first hole that must be filled.